tiendu/tiendu.github.io/_posts/2024-12-04-rust-basics-eng.md

 layout: post
 title: "Rust Basics: A Comprehensive Guide to Rust Fundamentals"
 date: 2024-12-15
-categories: [guide, english, programming, rust]
+categories: ["Automation, Systems & Engineering"]
 ---

 Rust is a systems programming language known for its focus on memory safety, zero-cost abstractions, and concurrency without data races.
 In this guide, we'll cover the core building blocks of Rust programming-from managing memory with ownership and borrowing to leveraging smart pointers, traits, strings, concurrency, metaprogramming, iterators, closures, and the standard library collections.